PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab14_Conceptualizing_A_Wireframe_Prototype.md

 **Save your HCAI design document to Github and note what your did; and your evidence, in your work- and learning-log**

-## 4) Time left?
+## 4) In-Class Discussion
+At 14:30, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

+## 5) Work on Creative brief
 Implement your findings in your wireframe prototype!

-## 5) In-Class Discussion
-At 16:30, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

 ## Up Next!
 Next week, we will continue building our Interface Design skills and work on our wireframe prototype!